medic/horticulturalist/README.md

 Similarly, if you wish to specific a certain type (e.g. `@release`), the full format would be `@foo:bar:release`.

 The Medic-only formatting may go away at some point, it's just convenient for now!

+# Development

+Most development is managed in [the horticulturalist tag in medic/medic-webapp](https://github.com/medic/medic-webapp/issues?q=is%3Aopen+is%3Aissue+label%3Ahorticulturalist).

+## Releasing

+Horti follows semver.
+Releasing is currently a manual process:
+ - All tests in master should pass!
+ - Tag the release, increasing the patch, minor or major depending on what's changed.
+ - Publish to npm with `npm publish`.
+If you don't have access ask someone in Slack.